SL-UAV-MQP/Attitude_Sensor_Development/README.md

 https://github.com/SL-UAV-MQP/pi_C_code2
 https://github.com/SL-UAV-MQP/pi_C_code

-All code in this repository and related repositories is a portion of materials for a Major Qualifying Project (MQP), submitted to the faculty of Worcester Polytechnic Institute (WPI) in partial fulfillment of the requirements for the Degree of Bachelor of Science in Electrical and Computer Engineering
+All code in this repository and related repositories is a portion of materials for a Major Qualifying Project (MQP), submitted to the faculty of Worcester Polytechnic Institute (WPI) in partial fulfillment of the requirements for the Degree of Bachelor of Science in Electrical and Computer Engineering as completed by John Frahm, Carthene McTague, Ann Phan, Heath Sainio, and John Song.

-BY:

-JOHN FRAHM
-CARTHENE MCTAGUE
-ANN PHAN
-HEATH SAINIO
-JOHN SONG